michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0087.md

 - n: an oppressive power
 - n: fabric comprising a fitted part at the top of a garment
 ### Family
-yoke: unyoke, yoked, yokes, yoking+;unyoke: unyoked, unyokes, unyoking
+- yoke: unyoke, yoked, yokes, yoking+
+- unyoke: unyoked, unyokes, unyoking
 ### Examples
 - Other paintings bring to mind a lyre and a yoke or a helmet and a trident.
 - Streets that he had located far apart are yoked together by a corner like a pair of horses in a coachman’s fist.